SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_FILTERS.md

 - Rename: Allows you to change the name of the label.
 - Delete: Removes the label globally, means it will be removed from all visible elements, such as nodes, trains, or notes.
-(If filtering is active the label might be still in use in unvisible elements therefore it can not be deleted.)
+(If filtering is active the label might be still in use in invisible elements therefore it can not be deleted.)
-- Apply: Transfers the label to all visble elements such as nodes, trains, or notes.
+- Apply: Transfers the label to all visible elements such as nodes, trains, or notes.
 This means that the label will be added to all visible nodes, trains, or notes.

 These functions provide flexibility in managing and customizing labels according to your needs.